mlafeldt/appsync-js/aws-appsync/utils/README.md

 # Type definition for @aws-appsync/utils

 This project contains utility function definitions and type definitions for working with AWS AppSync Resolvers written in JavaScript using the APPSYNC_JS runtime.
 This includes the `util` and `extensions` utilities.
-For more information on these utitlities, see the AppSync [documentation](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-util-reference-js.html).
+For more information on these utilities, see the AppSync [documentation](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-util-reference-js.html).

 ## Usage